StackVista/stackstate-docs/configure/traces/opentelemetry/aws_nodejs.md

 ![Verify Active Tracing](../../../.gitbook/assets/otel_add_env_variable.png)

-- Note that the env variable responsible for rooting information from your Lambda to the StackState Agent is `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT`
+- Note that the env variable responsible for routing information from your Lambda to the StackState Agent is `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT`
+  - This endpoint needs to point to the `ip:trace-agent-port/open-telemetry` of your StackState Agent
+- StackState Agent OpenTelemetry Information
+  - Trace Agent Port: `8126`
-- The StackState Agent has a built-in trace endpoint `/open-telemetry` which lives under the `8126` port
+  - OpenTelemetry StackState Agent Path: `/open-telemetry`

 | Key                                | Description                                                                                                                                                                 | Value                                |
 |------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------|